UBalt's groundbreaking Court Navigator Program assists unrepresented people in Baltimore City District Court.

-Court navigators provide these tenants with basic information about their legal options, assist them with filling out court forms, go with them into the courtroom hearings and into hallway negotiations, and aid with any followup steps afterward.
+Court navigators provide tenants with basic information about their legal options, assist them with filling out court forms, go with them into the courtroom hearings and into hallway negotiations, and aid with any followup steps afterward.
 They also help tenants with organizing their paperwork, figuring out budgets, and getting access to resources.
 In other words, court navigators can help unrepresented people pursue their legal cases more effectively than when they go it alone.
 They can also help streamline the legal process to make the court work more efficiently.
+Navigators assisting with debt collection help inform unrepresented defendants with information about making a defense, negotiating a settlements, and coping with a judgment against them.